schadis/DMWC-Warrior/README.md

 * exposed armor check for sunder armor
 * restructure of the code
 * merged experimental into master branch

-* still a bug with stancedance.. stuck in battlest. some time

 ## 27.09.2020